 Where others have participated in certain substantive aspects of the paper (e.g., language editing or medical writing), they should be recognized in the acknowledgments section.

-The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper and that all co-authors have seen and approved the final version of the article and have agreed to its submission for publication.
+The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper.
+All co-authors have seen and approved the article's final version and agreed to its publication submission.

 Hazards and Human or Animal Subjects